 you're not satisfied within 30 days of receiving your antenna, simply

 return it for a refund.
 We're not satisfied with the sale

 until you're satisfied with the antenna.
 The NWE-34 in an easy to install high

 antennas that is economical and requires minimal tower mounting space.

-It is approved for Translator, Booster, LPFM or Auxiliary/Backup use by the FCC and Industry Canada.
+It is approved for Translator, Booster, Non-Commercial, LPFM or Auxiliary/Backup use by the FCC and Industry Canada.
 Another benefit is these antennas

 produce significantly less downward radiation than typical CP